KonstantinKlepikov/myknowlegebase/lists/python-standart-library.md

 - [asyncer](https://asyncer.tiangolo.com/) is a small library built on top of AnyIO.
 It has a small number of utility functions that allow working with async, await, and concurrent code in a more convenient way
 - [gevent](https://github.com/gevent/gevent) gevent is a coroutine -based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev or libuv event loop

+### Profiling

+- [memray](https://github.com/bloomberg/memray) is a memory profiler for Python.
+It can track memory allocations in Python code, in native extension modules, and in the Python interpreter itself.
+It can generate several different types of reports to help you analyze the captured memory usage data.
+While commonly used as a CLI tool, it can also be used as a library to perform more fine-grained profiling tasks.

 ### Other

 - [buildbot](http://docs.buildbot.net/current/index.html#) is a continuous integration framework written in Python